 4. National Parks, United States

-Quite often the United States are associated with sprawling cities like New York and Los Angeles, but there’s so much to discover outside of these places and a large number of them are on the West Coast.
+Quite often the United States is associated with sprawling cities like New York and Los Angeles, but there’s so much to discover outside of these places and a large number of them are on the West Coast.
 Watch the sunrise over the South Rim of the Grand Canyon, then spend the day hiking down into the Canyon or soaking in once in a lifetime views then visit nearby Zion National Park for even more jaw-dropping beautiful landscapes.
 Explore the Sequoia National Park, wandering through rugged foothills and deep canyons, marvelling at the world’s largest trees.
 Take a trip to Yosemite National Park to see El Capitan and Half Dome, spot bears and take in magnificent waterfalls and views.
 Find out more about National Parks of the United States here.

 5. Chamonix Mont-Blanc, France

 High in the hills of Europe, where the borders of Italy, Switzerland and France meet.
 The French part of this area is known as Chamonix Mont-Blac and it’s towering snow-capped mountains will take your breath away.
-The area is renowned for its Alpine skiing, but more than that the landscape is absolutely stunning.
+The area is renowned for its Alpine skiing but more than that the landscape is absolutely stunning.
 Rolling hills, dramatic drop-off points and mountains straight out of a fairy-tale create a diverse landscape dying to be explored and photographed.
 Find out more about Chamonix Mont-Blanc here.

 6. Wanaka, New Zealand

 I add Wanaka to just about everything I write about and that’s because it’s absolutely gorgeous.
 You’ll find Wanaka a welcoming, cosy town set among breathtaking mountains and the picture-perfect beauty of Lake Wanaka.
-It’s a place where you find yourself walking five steps then stopping to take another photograph, because everywhere you turn you find something more beautiful.
+It’s a place where you find yourself walking five steps then stopping to take another photograph because everywhere you turn you find something more beautiful.
 Spend your time visiting wineries, learning to ski or enjoying the slopes, eating at fantastic restaurants selling great local produce, meeting the locals and planning where exactly you want to live when you move there.
 Find out more about Wanaka here.

 7. Mount Huangshan, China

 Forget what you know about China.
 Forget the over-populated cities and pollution.
 The famed Yellow Mountain, Mount Huangshan, is one of the most incredible landscapes you’ll ever see, like something out of a Chinese history book or fairytale story.
 Imagine misty mountains and sheer rock faces that drop away into nothing.
-Picture wide open spaces, walking through huge trees along winding pathways and being immersed in a part of nature you never though possible, let alone to be found in China.
+Picture wide open spaces, walking through huge trees along winding pathways and being immersed in a part of nature you never thought possible, let alone to be found in China.
 Mount Huangshan is an absolute surprise packet and a place worth making the journey for.
 Find out more about Mount Huangshan Here.